 14 Reasons to burn Incense and the benefits

 Scents, aromas, fragrances (however you describe them) can be used to trigger specific responses.
 For instance; to encourage relaxation, aid sleep, promote concentration, stimulate creativity, increase motivation and heighten sexual desire.
-There’s also a whole raft of religious, aesthetic and practical reasons.
+In addition, there’s also a whole raft of religious, aesthetic and practical reasons.
 A further dimension is that specific fragrances or ingredients can be used for specific purposes.

 Below, we explore these attributes and uses for Incense, highlight various benefits and suggest fragrances for occasions and purposes.